fredgeorge/rapids_rivers_in_typescript/README.md

 Two TypeScript sample services are provided:

 - __Need__ service generates a stream of messages on the event bus
-  - Examine this code for how to send a Packet
+  - Examine this code for how to create and send a Packet
 - __Monitor__ service logs to the console all messages on the bus
   - Examine this code for how to attach to the __rapids__ via a __river__
   - Also note the comments for how to set up __rules__ for the __packets__ you want to process

+## Running Sample Services

+Bring up an instance of RabbitMQ, preferably with the management addition to allow browser inspection of what is happening.

+Run the Monitor service.
+Start the monitor.js (not the monitor.ts), and be sure to add the startup parameters identifying the RabbitMQ IP address (localhost if running locally) and port number (default is 5672).
+You should see a console log announcing its start.

+Next, run the Need service by starting need.js.
+Again, IP and port are required parameters.
+Need should generate a message very five seconds.
+Monitor should show this message.

+If this is all working, you are ready to write your own, new services!